Wednesday 22 July 1pm

 A one time download link for Saints & Skinners the film

-Welcome to Alex Boughton’s second Chat Show.
+Welcome to Alex Boughton’s third Chat Show.
 In this new series, Alex regularly features a variety of fantastic local guests in a light-hearted evening of chat and comedy.
 Alex is a Folkestone-based comedian with a love of conversation and hosting others to bring out the best in them.
 Every month we are introduced to a new selection of Folkestone’s finest personalities.
-This month the focus is on food and drink.

 In conversation for an hour or so, you’re cordially invited to come along, grab a drink and sit back while Alex gets to know our guests and shines a light on their latest projects.

-This month’s guests representing Folkestone's burgeoning food and drink sector are:
+This month’s guests representing Folkestone's fantastic community events organisers:

 Got a question for our guests?
 Come along and ask them in person!